-Odds are you’re one of the 33% of Australians who aren’t getting enough sleep.
-Although sleep plays a big role in our physical and mental health, research by YouGov has found that only 68% of Australians are getting the minimum of seven to eight hours of sleep per night.
-In fact, the study showed that 1 in 10 Australians take more than an hour to drift off and 85% of Australians wake up at least once per night.
+Odds are you’re one of the 33% of Aussie people who aren’t getting enough sleep.
+Although sleep plays a big role in our physical and mental health, research by YouGov has found that only 68% of Aussie people are getting the minimum of seven to eight hours of sleep per night.
+In fact, the study showed that 1 in 10 take more than an hour to drift off and 85% of Aussie people wake up at least once per night.

 Our culture is a workaholic culture that glorifies long working hours and work-related success above everything else.
 Society makes us feel guilty for taking hours off- we’re made to believe that we shouldn’t rest until we ‘deserve’ it.

 This has led to the average sleep duration gradually dropping over time.
 Short sleep is related to many health risks and chronic insufficient sleep has become a public health crisis.
 However, working long and hard is not necessarily the way to go.
 Research shows that rest and sleep boost the brain’s store of creativity and attention-span, which is essential to achieve high-performance levels.
 Also, lack of sleep interferes with brain-power, thereby making us more forgetful and moody.

 Just like we try to work ‘smarter not harder,’ it’s important that we take the same approach with our sleep and relaxation also.

 You may think that you’re making full use of your me-time when scrolling your phone before bed.
 But that’s not exactly the case.
 Digital devices emit blue light and depending on when they’re used, they can actually decrease our productivity rather than increase it.